kurumar/ten-x-repository/README.md

 # Random Number

-Today's number is: 3
+Today's number is: 18

-Commit 2 of 3
+Commit 3 of 3